Temperament test: Shelter evaluations

-Shelters use temperament tests to help identify dogs with problem behaviors, including aggression, and to help to increase the rate of successful adoptions.
-For some, these tests are a way to determine if a dog should even be offered for adoption, or to whom they will restrict an adoption of an individual dog (adult-only household or sanctuary only, versus family with children).
+Shelters use temperament tests to help identify dogs with problem behaviors, including aggression, and to help increase the rate of successful adoptions.
+For some, these tests are a way to determine if a dog should even be offered for adoption, or to whom they will restrict adoption of an individual dog (adult-only household or sanctuary only, versus family with children).
 In a time when shelters are trying to improve outcomes for shelter animals, some consider temperament tests to be controversial and result in too many dogs being labeled negatively, leading to euthanasia.
 As such, some shelters have discontinued using any form of testing for their dogs.

-Such tests seek to assess a dog's manners, its reaction to strangers, small children and other pets.
+Such tests seek to assess a dog's manners, and its reaction to strangers, small children and other pets.
 The tests try to identify if a dog has problems with food aggression, resource guarding, or separation anxiety.
 Tools used for evaluations might include a leash, bowl of food, a lifelike doll, a fake arm, and dog treats or toys.